achillesrasquinha/16SMaRT/README.md

     </a>
 </p>

-**16SMaRT** is a bioinformatics analysis pipeline for 16s rRNA gene sequencing data.
-It currently supports single-end or paired-end [Illumina](https://www.illumina.com/) data.
+**16SMaRT** is a bioinformatics analysis pipeline for 16s rRNA gene sequencing data. **16SMaRT** is a "one-click" solution towards performing microbial community analysis of amplicon sequencing data.
+It currently supports single-end or paired-end [Illumina](https://www.illumina.com/) MiSeq data.

 ## Table of Contents